Managing translations for backend¶

 This sections highlights the different ways to translate and manage XLIFF files.

-The interface of the Install Tool in ADMIN TOOLS > Maintenance > Manage language packs allows to manage the list of available languages to your users and can fetch and update language packs of TER and Core extensions from the official translation server.
-The module is rather straight forward to use and should be pretty much self explanatory.
-Downloaded language packs are stored in getLabelsPath().
+The backend module Admin Tools > Maintenance > Manage Language Packs allows to manage the list of available languages to your users and can fetch and update language packs of TER and Core extensions from the official translation server.
+The module is rather straightforward to use and should be pretty much self-explanatory.
+Downloaded language packs are stored in the environment's getLabelsPath().

-Translating files locally is useful for extensions which are not meant to be published or for creating custom translations.
+Translating files locally is useful for extensions which should not be published or for creating custom translations.

 $GLOBALS['TYPO3_CONF_VARS']['SYS']['locallangXMLOverride'] allows to

 override XLIFF files.
-Actually this is not just about translations.
+Actually, this is not just about translations.
+Default

 language files can also be overridden.
-The
+The syntax is as follows:

 <?xml version="1.0" encoding="utf-8" standalone="yes" ?> <xliff version="1.0"> <file source-language="en" datatype="plaintext" date="2013-03-09T18:44:59Z" product-name="examples"> <header/> <body> <trans-unit id="pages.title_formlabel" xml:space="preserve"> <source>Most important title</source> <target>Wichtigster Titel</target> </trans-unit> </body> </file> </xliff>